-It’s not uncommon to hear of a prospective client that has signed an exclusive agreement with a recruiter that makes the staffing agency the sole-provider of all engineering and technical staffing.
+It’s not uncommon to hear of a prospective client that has signed an exclusive agreement with a recruiter that makes them the sole provider of all engineering and technical staffing.
 Exclusive recruiting agreements typically have substantial upfront fees and can result in a drawn-out process with little to show in the way of qualified candidates for your technical staffing needs.
-[See the video blog version below]

 One of my best clients describes exclusive agreements by saying – “they create a monopoly and not a partnership”.
 If the partnership has both interests in mind, then it should be to fill the position(s) from whatever sources are available, and not handcuff an organization and/or operations.
 My client goes on to say that outside recruiters “are a source of good candidates, not the source”.

-The key to getting the most out of working with any engineering or technical staffing agency is to develop a good working relationship with the recruiter.
-Using a recruiter that specializes in an industry presents high-quality candidates without an upfront retainer fee.
-It’s important to clearly communicate the position requirements you are looking for in a “hirable candidate” by enabling the recruiter to have access to hiring managers that provide additional insight into the “must haves” for the position.
+The key to getting the most out of working with any engineering or technical staffing agency is to develop a good working relationship with the recruiter and choose one that specializes in your industry.